Benefits

 If you pay Svalbard tax or withholding tax, there is an ordinary tax deduction in June and December.

-More about tax deductions on payments from NAV (in Norwegian).
+More about tax deductions on payments from Nav (in Norwegian).

-Your tax card is transferred automatically from the Norwegian Tax Administration to NAV.
+Your tax card is transferred automatically from the Norwegian Tax Administration to Nav.
 If you want to change your tax card, go to skatteetaten.no.

 You must notify us of changes if: